Vulvic Acid; Laurostearic Acid

 Lauric acid or dodecanoic acid is the main fatty acid in coconut oil and in palm kernel oil.
 It is an organic compound with a molecular formula of C12H24O2.
 It is a white solid with a faint odor of bay oil.
 Lauric acid is a non-hazardous substance and is believed to have antimicrobial properties.
 It is safe to handle.
 Lauric acid is insoluble in water but it can be dissolved in organic solvents.
 Although lauric acid is not soluble in water, it tends to absorb water from the air that can produce acid causing corrosion in the container if it is in contact with the air.
 Lauric acid can react with sodium hydroxide resulting in sodium laurate which is soap.
 Although it is slightly irritating to mucous membranes, it has very low toxicity and so is used in many soaps and shampoos.

 The industrial manufacture of lauric acid is derived from saponification or the breakdown of fat (triglycerides).

 Lauric acid is utilized for treating patients with viral infections such as the common cold, and swine flu.
-The compound has the ability to inhibit virus growth, prevents the binding to cell membrane, and the destruction of the cell membrane.
+The compound has the ability to inhibit virus growth, prevent the binding to the cell membrane, and the destruction of the cell membrane.

 Lauric acid is used as a raw material to manufacture soap and shampoo.
 The transesterification process between lauric acid and sodium hydroxide to create crude soap.